Creeeeger/Hypetrain/README.md

 - get notified when the hype comes in
 - set in settings your volume to only check for stocks where you can buy full volume to make maximum profit
 - pre-defined set of stocks for volumes of 200-300k €
+- Use of custom Trained AI for additional support for prediction

 ## Indicators in use